-A shipping container is essentially a steel box, and although it might seem difficult to install doors and windows, this can all be done as part of a customising service when you order a shipping container, depending on the vendor.
-While shipping containers do have access points – namely for the storage of and access to cargo – these doors aren’t necessarily appropriate for everyday use in containers that have been converted into exhibition stands or remote laboratories, for instance.
+As it is essentially a steel box, it might seem difficult to install doors and windows, this can all be done as part of a customising service when you order (depending on the vendor).
+While they do have access points – namely for the storage of and access to cargo – these doors aren’t necessarily appropriate for everyday use in units that have been converted into exhibition stands or remote laboratories, for instance.

-The process of creating windows in a shipping container is deceptively simple but does require a saw that can cut through metal, the right equipment to ensure that the window is cut to the right size, and the ability to securely fasten the windowpane to the shipping container.
+The process of creating windows in a shipping container is deceptively simple but does require a saw that can cut through metal, the right equipment to ensure that the window is cut to the right size, and the ability to securely fasten the windowpane.
 Although it is possible to do this yourself, you will likely find a better result if you have it done by professionals as part of the customisable process.

 - Secure and tamperproof